rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.operands.sym-expr]
 A sym-expr is a path-expr.
-If the `path-expr` does not refer to a `static` item or a `fn` item, the program is ill-formed.
+If the `path-expr` does not refer to a `static` item or a `fn` item, the program fails to compile.

 > [!NOTE]
 > the path-expr may have any type, including a type that isn't an *asm operand type*, and may be either mutable or immutable.